 - time of day.

-A cost per impression metric is essential for startups and businesses releasing new products since it increases brand awareness and recognition.
-Placing CPM ads on relevant sites allows advertisers to speak to relevant audiences, thus increasing their campaigns' effectiveness.
+The cost per impression metric is essential for startups and businesses releasing new products since it increases brand awareness and recognition.
+Placing CPM ads on relevant sites allows advertisers to reach out to relevant audiences, thus increasing their campaigns' effectiveness.

-If you have tested several ads with different messaging and identified one that had brought more conversions, you can use it with a CPM pricing model.
-It will ensure a higher ROI.
+If you have tested several ads and identified one that had brought more conversions, you can implement it using a CPM pricing model, ensuring a higher ROI.

-Now that you know the peculiarities and advantages of cost per impression metric, it's time to see a formula.
+Now that you know the peculiarities and advantages of the cost per impression metric, it's time to find out how to calculate it.

 CPM = ($100/3,000)*1000